jedinym/sqc-text/main.typ

 // TODO: Why MinIO and not a traditional database?
 // To store atomic structures and validation reports, a storage solution is required.

-_MinIO_ is an object store inspired by and compatible with Amazon's S3 service
+MinIO is an object store inspired by and compatible with Amazon's S3 service
-#footnote[https://aws.amazon.com/s3/] @minio. _MinIO_ is simple to deploy, as
+#footnote[https://aws.amazon.com/s3/] @minio.
+MinIO is simple to deploy, as
-it's intended for use in the cloud, including using _Kubernetes_.
+it's intended for use in the cloud, including using Kubernetes.

-_MinIO_ offers high-performance storage of data by storing them as objects in _buckets_.
+MinIO offers high-performance storage of data by storing them as objects in _buckets_.
 A bucket is simply a container for objects, where each object has a key that uniquely identifies it in a _bucket_.
 Each object can also contain additional text metadata.

-Access to _MinIO_ is mediated via an HTTP API designed initially for Amazon's S3 service.
-However, _MinIO_ also offers software development kits (SDKs) for multiple programming languages, including Python.
-Another part of the _MinIO_ deployment is the managment server $dash.en$ a web application used for configuration and management.
+Access to MinIO is mediated via an HTTP API designed initially for Amazon's S3 service.
+However, MinIO also offers software development kits (SDKs) for multiple programming languages, including Python.
+Another part of the MinIO deployment is the managment server $dash.en$ a web application used for configuration and management.

-Crucially, for this thesis, _MinIO_ can monitor events associated with a _bucket_ and publish notifications via multiple protocols
+Crucially, for this thesis, MinIO can monitor events associated with a _bucket_ and publish notifications via multiple protocols
 #footnote[https://min.io/docs/minio/kubernetes/upstream/administration/monitoring.html].
-One of the supported protocols is _AMQP 0-9-1_, which is the protocol used by _RabbitMQ_.
+One of the supported protocols is _AMQP 0-9-1_, which is the protocol used by RabbitMQ.
 A few examples of such events are:
 - `s3:ObjectCreated:Put` which occurs when a new object is added to a bucket.
 - `s3:ObjectRemoved:Delete` which occurs when an object is deleted from a bucket.